This is the multi-page printable view of this section. Click here to print.

 See Also

-K8s HTTPRoutes
+K8s Routes

 Resolution

 Fix the parentRefs field to target to an existing gateway.
+Or share the Gateway to the namespace where the Route is located.

 Severity